sergialbi/CI_PROJECT/README.md

   Select mode: t (training) - p (test)
   ```

-  To test you will need to uncomment the best found parameters, which can be found in constants/contants_ppo.py
+  To test you will need to uncomment the best-found parameters, which can be found in constants/contants_ppo.py

 * Step 5: Wait for the execution to finish

-Results can be found on results folder.
+Results can be found in the results folder.

-Also, you can use tensorbord to visualize the training curves for each environment.
+Also, you can use tensorboard to visualize the training curves for each environment with PPO.
 To do it, you need to open a
 terminal in the results/ppo folder, and type
 ```
 tensorbord --logdir CartPole-v1 (or BipedalWalker-v3)